-Our tree starts when Godfrey The Chamberlain married Avicia De Liston daughter of Robert De Liston this record comes from the matters pertaining the widows and children in the time of Henry II.
+Our records for the De Liston family start when Godfrey The Chamberlain married Avicia De Liston daughter of Robert De Liston this record comes from the matters pertaining the widows and children in the time of Henry II.

 Liston Overhall was already held by this tenure in 1185, when Avicia de Lyston, widow of Godfrey the Chamberlain, and daughter of Robert de Lyston, with a son who was of age, was bound, as its holder, “facere canestellas ad summonicionem ad festum regis.”